Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 Cyber security is an incredible field constantly evolving in Australia and worldwide.
 Working as a cyber security analyst allows you to play a critical role in protecting and managing systems and networks.

-If you are a technology enthusiast wanting to improve the security of organisations, you should follow the steps in this article to get started right away.
+If you are a technology enthusiast wanting to improve an organisation's security, you should follow the steps above to get started.

 Useful Links to Explore: